isyuricunha/isyuricunha/README.md

 [yuri cunha - blog speech](https://open.spotify.com/show/2XRQ2mpUbtT0ZqxFVrl0KK) and [eu nasci na geração errada](https://open.spotify.com/episode/720qm2ZXIGVodsPvDUYjU5)

 **a sentence to brighten your day:**<br>
-    it does not matter how slowly you go as long as you do not stop
+    success is not the key to happiness. happiness is the key to success. if you love what you are doing, you will be successful.